 While the concept has existed for quite some time now, socks were largely reserved for the rich, even after the Industrial Revolution.
 It also turns out that (as you may have imagined) stockings are actually an evolution of the sock.

 Thankfully that is no longer the case, and socks have become an accessible item for many.
 So then, what should we be looking out for when choosing the most sustainable socks possible?

-Why should you consider sustainable, eco friendly socks?
+Why consider sustainable, eco friendly socks?